 |HR = Hazard Ratio; ITT = Intent to Treat; PFS =

-Survival by Independent Assessment for the Overall Population (Treatment-Naive
+for Progression-free Survival in STS by Independent Assessment for the Overall Population

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration